 HEALTH SERVICES: The clinic is open to administer first aid when necessary.
 It is the intent of the school health service to provide health counseling, screening, referral, and follow-up for students.
 Texas law mandates vision, hearing, and scoliosis screening at appropriate grade levels.
 If any suspected health problem is detected, the parent or guardian will be notified and the student will be referred for further medical evaluation.
 If for religious reasons health screening is not possible, a letter from the parent or guardian must be on file with school personnel prior to the screening process.
 Texas law requires that all students enrolled in public schools have on file in the school they attend a record of their immunization against certain diseases.
 Records of these immunizations must be current.
-It is the parent's responsibility to provide the necessary information will result in the withdrawal of attendance privileges of the student.
+It is the parent's responsibility to provide the necessary information to the school.
+The parent will be notified of the need to update immunizations.
+Failure to present the necessary information will result in the withdrawal of attendance privileges of the student.
 High school students must have the following immunizations on record with the school: DPT, Oral Polio, Measles, Mumps, and Rubella.